The Art of Thriving in Challenging Times

 Remote work is no longer a possibility, but now a necessity.
 Social distancing is a common practice and a precautionary measure against COVID-19.
 Staying at home now has been ingrained as a regular habit.
 And the world of work is evolving into new dimensions, taking people by surprise to see life changing in front of their very own eyes.
 Many people are having to become technically savvy and more creative in transforming their lives to align with global concerns and changes.

 Our world is facing a global crisis with serious health concerns brought on by a serious pandemic and unstable economy.
-While this recession is quite different from 2008, there are still strategies that you can take to move forward.
+While this recession is quite different from the 2008 recession, there are still strategies that you can take to move forward.
 There is still a unique approach that you can take to turn "lemons into lemonade" and make this situation work for you rather than against you.

 The question is: How will you utilize this time wisely to get prepared and refine your brand?

 How will you stay engaged and achieve your goals virtually?

 It is important to remain proactive by understanding labour market trends.
 The Canadian Centre for Policy Alternatives has released the latest data on the groups impacted related to #COVID19.
 Read more at www.OntarioLabourMarketReport.ca.

 Who is at most risk for job loss?